ND-CSE-30151/tock/Reference.md

 - `& -> b`: push symbol on left
 - `a -> &`: pop symbol on left

+You don't actually write transitions in the above form; instead, you write them as tables or graphs, as described below.

 States and symbols
 ==================

-The first store is always the state.
-The start state is always called `START`, and the accept state and reject states are always called `ACCEPT` and `REJECT`, respectively.
+As mentioned above, the first store is always the state.
+The start state is always called `START`; when some other state is designated a start state, a transition is added from `START` to that state.
+The accept state and reject states are always called `ACCEPT` and `REJECT`, respectively.
+When another state is designated a final state, a transition is added from that state (and the end of the input) to `ACCEPT`.

 The second store is always the input.
 It is initialized with the input string, followed by an infinite number of blank symbols (`_`).
 In FAs and PDAs you should not use `_` as an alphabet symbol.

-There are some restrictions on states and symbols:
+There are some additional restrictions on states and symbols:
 - The empty string (`&`) can't be used as a state or symbol.
 - States and symbols should not contain the following special characters:
 ```
     { } ( ) , ^
 ```
 - States should not start with `>` or `@`.